williambong/Real-Time_3D_Rendering_with_DirectX_and_HLSL/Readme.md

 Chapters 10 through 22 require Visual Studio 2013 (any sku, including [Express 2013 for Windows Desktop](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx)).

 There is no source for Chapters 1 through 3.

+### Attention Windows 8.1 Users

+The latest revision of NVIDIA FX Composer (which is used in Chapters 4-9) does not run under Windows 8.1.
+However, [an older version (2.51.0701.1135)](www.softpedia.com/progDownload/NVIDIA-FX-Composer-Download-104791.html) does work.
+I’ve tested all of the .fxcproj files included with the book’s source code, they all load correctly and their corresponding shaders run without issue.